ramonskie/mongo-bosh/README.md

 [BOSH](https://github.com/cloudfoundry/bosh) deployment.
 Using this you can easily create and scale your MongoDB cluster

+## How does it help?

+Using this release you can create MongoDB cluster in no time

+## Who can benefit from it?

+- Developers that want to test application with MongoDB cluster support
+- System Administrators / DevOps because they create and reshape clusters easily

+## What are the use cases?

+- Creating replicated cluster
+- Adding production cluster service for CloudFoundry (TBD)
+- Created production sharded cluster (TBD)

 ## How to use it

 1. For start you should install BOSH.
 You can find examples